JKrishnasairoshith/CS625-HW1/HW1-report.md

 Describe what the figure is showing.

+The image above is a scatter plot showing the relationship between **bill length (in mm)** on the x-axis and **bill depth (in mm)** on the y-axis for a set of penguins.
+From the plot, it appears that there is a positive correlation between the two variables, meaning that as the bill length increases, the bill depth tends to increase as well, although not in a perfect linear manner.

+There are several clusters of data points, which might indicate variations across different penguin species, though the species are not explicitly identified in this plot.
+The background of the plot is light gray, with grid lines that help in reading the values for both axes.
+The data points are represented as filled circles, and the axes are clearly labeled to show the measurements of bill length and bill depth.

+This visualization provides a clear picture of how these two variables are related in the penguin dataset.

 Insert the second penguin chart here
 ![Penguin 2 Image](https://github.com/JKrishnasairoshith/CS625-HW1/blob/main/Penguin%202.png)

 Describe what the figure is showing.
+The image above is a bar chart showing the body mass (in grams) of penguins across three species: Adelie, Gentoo, and Chinstrap.
+The chart compares the body mass of male and female penguins within each species.
+The bars for male penguins are colored in blue, and the bars for female penguins are colored in orange.

+From the chart, we can observe that male penguins generally have a higher body mass compared to female penguins across all three species.
+Among the species, Gentoo penguins have the highest average body mass, followed by Chinstrap and Adelie penguins.
+The differences between male and female penguins in body mass are more pronounced in some species than others.

+This visualization helps highlight the differences in body mass between genders within each species and provides a clear comparison of the sizes of different penguin species.

 What happened when you removed the outer parentheses from the code?
 Why?

+If you remove the outer parentheses in the second figure code, the code will no longer run as expected.
+In Python, parentheses are required to group function calls and method chaining properly

 ## Observable and Vega-Lite